Neoteroi/BlackSheep/README.md

 [BlackSheep community in Gitter](https://gitter.im/Neoteroi/BlackSheep).

 ## Branches
-The _main_ branch contains the currently developed version, which is version 2 alpha.
+The _main_ branch contains the currently developed version, which is version 2.
 The _v1_ branch contains version 1 of the web framework, for bugs fixes and maintenance.